Clek Fllo Review

-The fllo is not the hardest to install using LATCH, but it isn't the easiest either with a score of 7 of 10.
+The fllo is not the hardest to install using LATCH, but it isn't the easiest either.
 This method should theoretically be easier to use than using the vehicle seatbelt.

 The Fllo has the button style LATCH connectors that are easier to remove and connect than the clip style connectors.
 Both are considered safe, but those with the release button are easier to use.
 Attaching the bar to the seat is time-consuming and takes more work than we think it should.